Where did your money go?Nov 17, 2020

 If a family saves $ 10,000 on an income of $ 40,000, then their savings rate is 25% (10,000/40,000)

 Since we have already established where your excess monies should go, I go about the business of creating margin in the client's life.
 This is where we all push peas around the plate......because we like our cars and houses :)

-The takeaway?
-The big levers for you to pull are housing and transportation, but these are the last levers that we all want to pull.
+The data from the US Bureau of Labor Statistics has a prime takeaway: the big levers for you to pull are housing and transportation, but these are the last levers that we all want to pull.